 1,2 GHz Intel Core m5, 8 GB 1867 MHz LPDDR3

 autocannon -c 100 -d 40 -p 10 localhost:3000

 For each server, we ran the benchmark two times and took the average from the second run.
-However, those are still ballpark figures since we had quite a bit of variance on the benchmark results.
-Also worth noting that server benchmarks tend to favor their solution.
+However, those are still ballpark figures since there is quite a bit of variance on the benchmark results.
+Also worth noting that server benchmarks tend to favor their own solution.
 For example, Fastify and Foxify beat each other on their benchmarks.

-Regardless of the results, Bareserver is definitely one of the top performers because it's such a thin wrapper above the raw Node HTTP interface.
+Regardless of the results, Bareserver is definitely one of the top performers because it's such a small layer above the Node HTTP interface.

 Frequently Asked Questions